elmtree-askmo/cloudcannon-app/content/learn/chemistry/how-do-polar-and-nonpolar-molecules-differ-in-their-interaction-with-water.md

 url: /learn/chemistry/questions/how-do-polar-and-nonpolar-molecules-differ-in-their-interaction-with-water
 score: -1.0
 related_article1:
-    id: 166992
+    id: 166993
-    title: What defines a substance as an acid or a base in terms of pH?
+    title: >-
+        How does the pH scale categorize strong acids and bases?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-defines-a-substance-as-an-acid-or-a-base-in-terms-of-ph
+    url: /learn/chemistry/questions/how-does-the-ph-scale-categorize-strong-acids-and-bases
 related_article2:
-    id: 166994
+    id: 166990
-    title: What is the function of the bicarbonate buffer system in human blood?
+    title: >-
+        What is capillary action and how does it relate to adhesion?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-function-of-the-bicarbonate-buffer-system-in-human-blood
+    url: /learn/chemistry/questions/what-is-capillary-action-and-how-does-it-relate-to-adhesion
 related_article3:
-    id: 166992
+    id: 166989
-    title: What defines a substance as an acid or a base in terms of pH?
+    title: >-
+        How does surface tension arise from the cohesive properties of water?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-defines-a-substance-as-an-acid-or-a-base-in-terms-of-ph
+    url: /learn/chemistry/questions/how-does-surface-tension-arise-from-the-cohesive-properties-of-water
 related_article4:
-    id: 166989
+    id: 166997
-    title: How does surface tension arise from the cohesive properties of water?
+    title: >-
+        How do electronegativity differences lead to polar and nonpolar bonds?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-does-surface-tension-arise-from-the-cohesive-properties-of-water
+    url: /learn/chemistry/questions/how-do-electronegativity-differences-lead-to-polar-and-nonpolar-bonds
 related_article5:
-    id: 166992
+    id: 166994
-    title: What defines a substance as an acid or a base in terms of pH?
+    title: >-
+        What is the function of the bicarbonate buffer system in human blood?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-defines-a-substance-as-an-acid-or-a-base-in-terms-of-ph
+    url: /learn/chemistry/questions/what-is-the-function-of-the-bicarbonate-buffer-system-in-human-blood
 ---

 &nbsp;